carlinbaert/formulation-editor/README.md

 Your program should execute and ask the user for the amount of each ingredient, calculate the price, and display the price to the user.

+# How

+This project was created using Visual Studio 2017.
+The WPF project targets .Net Framework 4.6.1 and the Web API targets .Net Core 2.1.
+Those frameworks will need to be installed on the machine that will be compiling the application.

+After downloading the Repository a few things will need to done to ensure the application will run correctly.
+1. Open the Properties page for the IngredientPricingAPI project.
+Open the Debug tab and copy the port number from the App URL.
+2. Paste that port number into the App.Xaml.cs file in the WPF project in place of the current port.
+This is the current line that has the port number: client.BaseAddress = new Uri("http://localhost:64370/");
+3. Set the IngredientPricingAPI project as startup and run the application.
+4. Stop the Debugging session.
+5. Set the WPF project as startup.
+6. The application should now run.

 # ETC

 In addition to the nuget packages added by Visual Studio during project creation, this project implements the following nuget packages: